Fix problems with your new build home

 - Issue a claim in court – but you will need to be aware of the strict time limits of bringing a court case and will need a lawyer who is specialised in new homes claims.

 - You could also contact an organisation called the Consumer Code for Homebuilders.
 All homes with a warranty issued by NHBC and Premier are covered by the code.
 (BLP and other providers have their own similar Codes).
 The body has a dispute resolution service which can make awards to homebuyers of up to £15,000.
 It doesn’t, however, seem to handle many complaints.
 In 2013, it considered just 22 of them, nine of which were rejected and three of which were withdrawn before adjudication.
 Just nine succeeded in part and not a single claim succeeded in full.
 Homebuyers using the service claimed a total of £133,845, but only £26,512 was awarded to homebuyers

 If you are still unsatisfied with your builder’s response after contacting your warranty provider you can either take a legal route – which is certain to be expensive – or you could also consider some form of direct action in an attempt to shame your builder into taking your complaints seriously.
 Homebuyers have, for example:

-- Contacted the press – though remember many newspapers are reliant on advertising from developers and may not want to upset them
+- Contacted the press – though some local newspapers are reliant on advertising from developers and may not want to upset them

 - Hung banners from their home, visible from the sales centre, with such slogans as: “Don’t buy a home here until you have spoken to me”